CherokeeLanguage/online-exercises-audio-pipeline/README.md

 1. Generate English audio with TTS if needed
 1. Copy audio and JSON files into online-exercises repository

+## Setup

+If you also have a copy of CherokeeLanguage/audio-lessons-generator-python they can share a symlinked cache folder.

 ## TODOS

 ### English audio generation (`generate_english_audio` module) needs testing and a brush up for new code structure